 Note that the University of Bath Research Data Policy requires that all research projects have a Data Management Plan and, as such, all funded EPRSC projects are required to have a Data Management Plan, but this plan does not need to be submitted to the EPSRC.
 Data Management Plan templates that can be used for EPSRC projects are:

 All publications arising from EPSRC funded work must contain a data access statement.
-The EPSRC is using compliance with this requirement as a starting point for monitoring compliance with the framework on open data as a whole.

 Data must be securely preserved for a minimum of 10 years from that date that any researcher 'privileged access' period expires, or if others have accessed the data, from the last date on which access to the data was requested by a third party.